 My advice: Stay away from those people.
 They are bad luck.
 They cost you so much time and you’re never going to make anything off them.
 Rejecting a wanna-be client is not a missed opportunity but an avoided nuisance.
 Leave this junk up to your competitors.

 I’ve lived and worked according to this principle for many years now.
-As a result, I work with people who know what they’re doing and who are willing to pay good money for good service.
+As a result, I work with people who know what they are doing and who are willing to pay good money for good service.
 Remember, life is about quality and not quantity.